malhitaran/Pixel-Puzzle/README.md

 ## How the Game Works

-- A target pattern is displayed.
+- A random target pattern is displayed.
 - You move around the grid and toggle pixels on/off.
 - The objective is to match the target pattern as efficiently as possible.
+- The game gets increasingly more difficult
+- Once a player fails wrongly selected pixels flash, correct pixels selected stay red, unselected correct pixels go green.

 ---